GA-VAX

 THE CHALLENGE

-Amyotrophic Lateral Sclerosis (ALS) is a devastating neurodegenerative disease and the available drugs extend life by only a few months.
+Amyotrophic Lateral Sclerosis (ALS) is a devastating neurodegenerative disease and the available medications extend life by only a few months.

-With a lifetime risk of about 1:500 ALS is the third most common neurodegenerative disease, affecting motor neurons in the brain and spinal cord, resulting in progressive paralysis.
+With a lifetime risk of about 1 in 500, ALS is the third most common neurodegenerative disease, affecting motor neurons in the brain and spinal cord, resulting in progressive paralysis.
 Most patients die within 2 to 5 years of diagnosis.
-Current therapies can only alleviate symptoms, but cannot stop neuron loss and the underlying disease pathways.
+Current therapies can only alleviate symptoms, but cannot stop the loss of nerve cells and the underlying disease pathways.

 THE OPPORTUNITY

-The team of Prof. Edbauer at DZNE developed an experimental vaccine that instructs the immune system to produce antibodies against these harmful poly-GA molecules.
+Prof. Edbauer’s team at DZNE developed an experimental vaccine that instructs the immune system to produce antibodies against these harmful poly-GA molecules.
 In a mouse model, vaccination reduces poly-GA aggregates and inflammation and largely prevents motor deficits.
 When starting vaccination in already symptomatic mice, the developed vaccine reduces neuronal damage to a similar extent.
 Regular lifelong vaccination will be required to maintain sufficient antibody levels.

-GA-VAX is an attractive business case in the orphan disease space with around 2500 prevalent C9orf72 ALS cases in the major markets (US, DE, IT, FR, ES, UK).
-Around 9000 mutation carriers at risk to develop the disease within 10 years could benefit even more from the approach.
-Similar vaccine concepts could perhaps even help patients that develop a related disease, called frontotemporal dementia (FTD).
+GA-VAX represents an attractive business case in the orphan disease space with approximately 2500 prevalent C9orf72 ALS cases in the major markets (US, DE, IT, FR, ES, UK).
+Around 9000 mutation carriers at risk of developing the disease within 10 years could benefit even more from this approach.
+The GA-VAX vaccine concept could likely also help patients with the C9orf72 mutation who develop a related disease, called frontotemporal dementia (FTD).

 THE SOLUTION

-The GA-VAX project aims at developing the previously identified ALS vaccine candidate to the point where it can be clinically tested in C9orf72 ALS patients.
-For this purpose, DZNE has joined forces with Intravacc B.V., a world leading contract development and manufacturing organisation (CDMO) specialized in innovative vaccines for infectious diseases and therapeutic vaccines.
-The consortium has been awarded a grant of € 2.5 million from the European Union (EIC) to further develop a prototype ALS vaccine, including process development, scale-up and toxicology study.
+The GA-VAX project aims to develop the previously identified ALS vaccine candidate to the point where it can be clinically tested in C9orf72 ALS and FTD patients.
+For this purpose, DZNE has joined forces with Intravacc B.V., a world-leading contract development and manufacturing organisation (CDMO) specializing in innovative vaccines for infectious diseases and therapeutic vaccines.
+The consortium has been awarded a grant of € 2.5 million from the European Union (EIC) to further develop a prototype ALS vaccine, including process development, scale-up and toxicology studies.

-Together, Intravacc and DZNE have all the necessary expertise to advance this promising treatment approach against ALS towards clinical evaluation.
-Whereas Intravacc contributes know-how for production and clinical development of peptide/carrier conjugate vaccines, DZNE provides in-depth knowledge of disease pathology as well as all necessary model systems and access to patient cohorts for future clinical trials.
-Together the partners will setup a GMP-ready production process for the antigen and conduct pivotal toxicology and efficacy studies in animals in accordance with ICH guidelines.
-This will allow the consortium to compile a draft clinical trial application for a phase I study in C9orf72 ALS patients.
-In addition, this data package will be used to raise capital for the phase I trial to bring the GA-VAX vaccine to the market.
+Together, Intravacc and DZNE have all the necessary expertise to advance this promising treatment approach for C9orf72 ALS and FTD towards clinical evaluation.
+While Intravacc contributes the know-how for the production and clinical development of peptide/carrier conjugate vaccines, DZNE provides in-depth knowledge of the disease pathology as well as all necessary model systems and access to patient cohorts for future clinical trials.
+Together, the partners have established a GMP-ready production process for the antigen and are conducting pivotal toxicology and efficacy studies in animals in accordance with ICH guidelines.
+This will allow the consortium to compile a draft clinical trial application for a Phase 1b/2a study in C9orf72 ALS and FTD patients.
+In addition, this data package will be used to raise capital for the Phase 1b/2a trial to bring the GA-VAX vaccine to the market.
 DZNE has established trial-ready ALS patient cohorts.

 QUICK FACTS on the project